pay360/mobilesdk-ios/README.md

                       }];
 ```

-Calling makePayment again, when an error is ambigous, may result in a duplicate payment.
+Calling makePayment again, when an error is ambiguous, may result in a duplicate payment.
 For peace of mind, a convenience method is available which returns a boolean value, indicating if it is safe to repeat the payment, without the risk of duplication.

 ```objective-c
 if ([PPOPaymentManager isSafeToRetryPaymentWithOutcome:outcome]) {